-Glass painting is a highly regarded art form with so many varieties.
-Across history, there are major differences in the style, purpose and technique used for this kind of painting.
+Glass painting is a highly regarded art form with many varieties.
+Within the history of glass works of art, major differences in the style, purpose and technique used for this kind of painting have occurred.
 Glass painting may also be referred to as stained glass or glass art.
-It is an exquisite form of art that uses light to magnify its beauty.
+The works produced by early glass artists were considered folk art, but today painted glass is celebrated as fine art.
+It is an exquisite form of artwork that uses light to magnify the beauty of these masterpieces.

 In its basic form, glass painting refers to painting on a piece of glass that serves as a canvass.
-One type of glass painting that has existed since the ancient Rome and China times is the reverse glass painting, which is similar to its normal counterpart, but only requires viewing it with the glass turned over.
+One type of glass painting that has existed since the ancient Roman and Chinese times is the reverse glass painting, which is similar to its normal counterpart, but only requires viewing it with the glass turned over.

 Historians cannot give a definite time when glass painting began.
 Traces of creating colored glass figures have been found in ancient cultures, such as Rome, Byzantium, China and throughout the Middle Ages.